Event Recap | Asia Briefing LIVE 2018

-Last week we brought to life our monthly newsletter, Asia Briefing, with our first Asia Briefing LIVE - an executive non-partisan forum taking the pulse of Asia and Australia's engagement with the region.
+Last week we brought to life our newsletter, Briefing MONTHLY, with our first Asia Briefing LIVE - an executive non-partisan forum taking the pulse of Asia and Australia's engagement with the region.
 In partnership with Bloomberg, the event brought together 100 senior business, policy, and education leaders for a half-day deep dive into the geopolitical, economic, and business drivers shaping our shared region.
 It was addressed, among others, by Prime Minister Scott Morrison - who used the event to give his first major foreign policy address – Shadow Treasurer Chris Bowen, and international guest speakers US-based China expert, Professor Minxin Pei, and Indian Chairman of Business Standards Ltd, TN Ninan.

 The conference was broken down into 4 major panels – Asia’s geopolitics, economics, business engagement, and Australia’s place in the region – with the rising threat of a US-China trade war at the centre of all discussion.

 Stay tuned, join, follow us, subscribe to Briefing MONTHLY to keep informed, as Australia charts its course through difficult geostrategic and geoeconomic dynamics in Asia.

 China Pushes the World.
 Animation: Rocco Fazzari.
 View it here.

 China’s influence is rapidly growing in South East Asia and the South Pacific through aid, investment, and military power.
 90% of guests at Asia Briefing LIVE voted that we should accept China's rising power and try to work with it.

 "You can’t expect to have a Cold War and a hot economy at the same time."
 Professor Minxin Pei, Tom and Margot Pritzker ’72 Professor of Government, Claremont McKenna College